aws-samples/amazon-sagemaker-build-train-deploy/setup/README.md

 > :warning: **Run this workshop in sandbox/playground AWS accounts only**.
 This workshop is meant to be used in sandbox/playground environments only.
 Do not deploy the resources or grant permissions described below in controlled or production environments.

-If you are going to use your own AWS Account, we assume you have the following permissions in the sandbox AWS account you are going to use for the workshop:
+If you are using your own AWS Account, the IAM user/role you are using to provision the resources should have the following permissions in the sandbox AWS account you are using for the workshop:
 ```
       - "arn:aws:iam::aws:policy/ReadOnlyAccess"
       - "arn:aws:iam::aws:policy/AWSLambda_FullAccess"